bioinfoUQAM/Blurring_Person_CORCAN/README.md

 Linear interpolation assumes smooth motion; very long occlusions won’t be reconstructed.

 Best performance with stable FPS and well-trained YOLO weights that include person and head classes.

+# Additional informations
+The model training was conducted on the Compute Canada Cedar cluster using the dataset located at:

+/scratch/Blurring2025/Dataset_4_head_person/

+For pre-training, we utilized the CrowdHuman dataset available at:

+/scratch/Blurring2025/crowdhuman/

+Subsequently, fine-tuning was performed using our custom dataset stored in Dataset_4_head_person.

+We trained using yolov8, and you can run using the train_yolov8.sh if necessary.